OWASP/owasp-mastg/techniques/android/MASTG-TECH-0122.md

   }'
 ```

-Go to frontend of dependency-check, which is <http://localhost:8080>, if you are using the default settings of the dependency-track docker container.
+Go to the frontend of dependency-check, which is <http://localhost:8080>, if you are using the default settings of the dependency-track docker container.
 Open the project you uploaded the SBOM to and you can verify if there are any vulnerable dependencies.

 > Note: Transitive dependencies are supported by @MASTG-TOOL-0117 for [Java and Kotlin](https://cyclonedx.github.io/cdxgen/#/PROJECT_TYPES).